JetClosing/graphql-lambda-websocket/README.md

 # graphql-lambda-websocket

-This is a collection of libraries that make integrating GraphQL Subscriptions with [Amazon API Gateway Websocket's][link-api-gateway-websockets] easy when using a [Serverless][link-serverless] project.
+This is a collection of libraries that make integrating GraphQL Subscriptions with [Amazon API Gateway Websocket's][link-api-gateway-websockets] easy when using a [Serverless][link-serverless-aws] project.

 [![Serverless][icon-serverless]][link-serverless]
 [![License][icon-license]][link-license]